bcira/MedipolReservationSystem/README.md

+#MedipolReservationSystem
-This project is developed for class or meeting room reservation in Medipol University as web programming term project.
+This project is developed for class or meeting room reservation in Medipol University as web programming term project in 2020.